nielsenjared/nielsenjared.github.io/content/blog/javascript-promises/index.md

 });
 ```

-## It's Settled: Resolve to Use Promises
+## It's Settled: JavaScript Promises FTW!
+You didn't reject learning JavaScript Promises and Promise methods!
+If you found this article useful, consider sharing it.
+If you have any feedback, let me know [@jarednielsen](https://twitter.com/jarednielsen)

 ## (Re)Sources